danburzo/ok-zoomer/article.md

 Equipped with the theoretical knowledge, let's see how things actually pan out on a variety of devices.
 Scrambling for hardware, I produced:

-* an Apple MacBook Pro with an external Magic Trackpad, running macOS Big Sur;
+* an Apple MacBook Pro running macOS Big Sur;
-* a Microsoft Surface Laptop with a touchscreen, built-in Precision Trackpad and external mouse, running Windows 10;
+* a Microsoft Surface Laptop with a touchscreen and built-in Precision Trackpad, running Windows 10;
-* an Asus notebook with a (non-precision) trackpad and external mouse, again running Windows 10;
+* an Asus notebook with a non-precision trackpad, also running Windows 10;
 * an iPhone running iOS 14; and,
-* an iPad with a Folio keyboard, running iPadOS 14.
+* an iPad with a Folio keyboard, running iPadOS 14;
+* an external mouse to test with macOS and Windows.

-On these devices, I've installed recent versions of Mozilla Firefox, Google Chrome, Apple Safari, and Microsoft Edge (Chromium-based).
+On these devices I've installed recent versions of Mozilla Firefox, Google Chrome, Apple Safari, and Microsoft Edge (Chromium-based).

 I've created [a test page](https://danburzo.github.io/ok-zoomer/tools/graph) that displays relevant properties of all wheel, gesture, pointer and touch events captured.
 Let's see at some of the results.

-### macOS results
+### Results on a macOS trackpad

 As advertised, Firefox and Chrome generally produce a `wheel` event with a `deltaY` and `ctrlKey: true`.
 They also produce this result when you scroll normally while holding the <kbd>Ctrl</kbd> key pressed, a combo especially familiar to Windows users of various native visual tools for zooming in and out.